xdaguy/pumpmybagsbot/README.md

 3. When a signal mentions one of your favorite coins, you'll receive an additional notification
 4. Manage your favorite coins list with the provided buttons

+### Notification Settings

+Use the `/settings` command to customize your notification preferences:
+- Choose to receive all signals or only those mentioning your favorite coins
+- Filter signals by risk level (LOW, MEDIUM, HIGH, or ALL)
+- Filter signals by timeframe (SHORT, MID, LONG, or ALL)

 ## Running on a Server

 For the bot to work continuously, you need to run it on a server.
 Here are some options: